Audio updated on April 1, 2026, for Apple device compatibility.

 🎧 ▶️ 请按下面的播放按钮收听英文音频。

-Introduction: The Unexpected Health Marker
+I. Introduction: The Unexpected Health Marker

-Think of it like your body’s sophisticated system for handling used car parts.
-Every day, millions of old red blood cells are respectfully retired.
-Their most valuable component, the iron-rich heme, is stripped out and repurposed, and what’s left is transformed into bilirubin.
+Think of it like a system for handling used car parts.
+Every day, millions of old red blood cells are retired.
+Their valuable iron is repurposed, and what remains is transformed into bilirubin.
+This substance then travels through your bloodstream to your liver and out of your body.

-This substance then embarks on a carefully orchestrated journey through your bloodstream to your liver and finally out of your body.
 When this system runs smoothly, you never give it a second thought.
-But when the numbers shift, it’s your body’s way of sending a note about what’s happening behind the scenes.
+When the numbers shift, it is your body’s way of sending a note.

 II.
 Bilirubin 101: What Is It and Where Does It Come From?

-To understand your bilirubin level, it helps to start at the very beginning.
+To understand your bilirubin level, it helps to start at the beginning.
 Let’s follow the life—and afterlife—of a single red blood cell.

-Step 1: The Breakdown (The Splenic Recycling Plant)
+Step 1: The Breakdown

-Step 2: The Journey (A Package in Need of Processing)
+Step 2: The Journey

 III.
 Not All Bilirubin Is the Same: The Two Key Types